-The 18th International HL7 Interoperability Conference (IHIC 2018) will be held from 11-12 July 2018 at the University of Portsmouth, UK.
-The meeting will be hosted by HL7 UK, with support from HL7 Germany as a permanent IHIC supporter.
-Other HL7 Affiliates and groups interested in improving healthcare interoperability are invited to support the event.
-The motto of the 2018 conference is:
+The 18th International HL7 Interoperability Conference (IHIC 2018) was held from 11-12 July 2018 at the University of Portsmouth, UK.
+The meeting was hosted by HL7 UK, with support from HL7 Germany as a permanent IHIC supporter.
+The motto of the 2018 conference was:

 Mastering the Interoperability Challenge

 The IHIC is a forum for implementers and scientists to present and discuss concepts, models and implementations for innovative interoperable e-Health solutions.
 The conference aims to play the role of an interface between science, research and practice with regards to interoperability in the health and social care domain to share experiences and best practices.
 It will present scientific papers on the one hand and demonstrations, practice reports, success and failure stories on the other hand.

 Based on the good experiences gained at former IHICs, the conference will start with some Tutorials included in the IHIC registration fee, pushing the dissemination of knowledge about HL7 globally.
 Furthermore, we plan a workshop to update on the status of projects HL7 is involved nationally, regionally and globally.
 As every year, one highlight of the conference will be the announcement of the “Joachim W. Dudeck Award” for the best paper of a young author.
 More details can be found at the end of this Call.

 11 July 2018

 - 16:45-17:30: Opening session with Address of Welcome and Keynote Speaker